gigi81/elk-windows-installer/README.md

 Silent Install
 ============
-It's possible to run the installer from the command line without ui: elk-x64-installer.exe /S /D=C:\Elk Install Dir
+It's possible to run the installer from the command line without ui:

+elk-x64-installer.exe /S /D=C:\Elk Install Dir

-Note: the installation dir must be the last parameter without quotes even when there are spaces in the path For more details [check the nsis documentation](http://nsis.sourceforge.net/Docs/Chapter4.html#silent)
+Note: the installation dir must be the last parameter without quotes even when there are spaces in the path.

+For more details [check the nsis documentation](http://nsis.sourceforge.net/Docs/Chapter4.html#silent)

 Credits